direktiv/direktiv.github.io/docs/getting_started/advanced/making-functions.md

 `http://localhost:8889/log?aid=$ACTIONID`

 If POST is used the body of the request is getting logged for GET requests add a *log* request parameter.
 The important parameter is $ACTIONID.
-Each requests gets an action id which identifies the workflow instance.
+Each requests gets an action id header which identifies the flow instance.
 This parameter has to be passed back to attach the log to the instance.
 This information is passed in as in the initial request (*Direktiv-ActionID*).

 ## Examples